-The Single Audit consists of the management's discussion and analysis, the government-wide perspective financial statements, the fund perspective financial statements, the notes to the financial statements, required supplementary information, and the Single Audit reports and schedules.
+The Single Audit consists of the MD&A, the government-wide perspective financial statements, the fund perspective financial statements, the notes to the financial statements, required supplementary information, and the Single Audit reports and schedules.
 These statements are organized so that the reader can understand the District as an entire operating entity.
 The statements then proceed to provide an increasingly detailed look at specific financial activities.